loafey/master-thesis/Thesis/TODO/Minor.md

 ## 1 Intro
-- [ ] "the worries of mis- ..." reformulate in a positive / more direct
-  way: explain the two aspects: more restrictive type system -> more powerful laws, rewrites, correctness, efficiency or something in that direction.

 - 1.1 Background
   - [ ] A bit strange heading and content: from the abstract I would